ellerenad/blog/about.md

 ![alt text]({{ site.baseurl }}/assets/profile_image.jpg "Profile Picture"){:.profile}

 Hello!
-I am Enrique Llerena Dominguez, Software Engineer.
+I am Enrique Llerena Dominguez, Senior Software Engineer and Tech Lead, currently employed at [mimacom Deutschland GmbH][mimacom]. ([Join us!][mimacomcareer]).
 This is my blog, where I share stuff about my interests, mostly Software Engineering.

+I am a well-rounded Senior Software Engineer.
+My communication skills and empathy enable me to collaborate effectively with interdisciplinary teams and to take the technical leadership whenever it is required, even without an official designation.

+From a technical perspective, I focus mainly on backend development, but I have also frontend, DevOps, and cloud computing skills, as well as experience with the design and documentation of the architecture of complex systems.
+I have worked with agile methodologies.
+I like to invest time learning other technologies, e.g. machine learning,  and I like presenting talks in conferences, which I have done in English, German and Spanish.

+**Core technologies**: java,  spring,  python, terraform, aws, angular, SQL.

+**Interest in:** machine learning,  software architecture,  software engineering,  cloud computing.

-I fell in love with software engineering in 2004 and made my first paid project in 2007.
+I fell in love with software engineering in high school in 2004 and made my first paid project in 2007.
-Ever since, I have worked with different technology stacks and tools, for the retail, pharma, automotive, and financial industries.
-For the last few years, I have focused on the Java ecosystem.
-At the moment I am a Senior Software Engineer at [mimacom Deutschland GmbH][mimacom]. ([Join us!][mimacomcareer]).

-My interests are machine learning, cloud computing, and software architecture.
 I also like football (both american and the real one ;) ).
 I am a native spanish speaker, and also speak english and german fluently.

 #### Certifications:
 - iSAQB Certified Professional for Software Architecture - Foundation level
 - AWS Certified Solutions Architect - Associate
+- AWS Certified Developer - Associate
+- AWS Certified Cloud Practitioner
 - Oracle Certified Professional Java Programmer
 - Oracle certified Expert, Web component developer
 - Professional Scrum Master I